pysal/pysal/doc/source/users/installation.rst

 PySAL is built upon the Python scientific stack, primarily numpy and scipy.
 While these libraries are packaged for several platforms, the Anaconda and Enthought Python distributions include them along with the core Python library.
-Both Anaconda and Enthought Canopy not only ship numpy and scipy, but PySAl as well!
+Both Anaconda and Enthought Canopy not only ship numpy and scipy, but PySAL as well!

 - `Anaconda Python distribution <http://continuum.io/downloads.html>`_
 - `Enthought Canopy <https://www.enthought.com/downloads>`_